 Cook the bacon in a large skillet, remove bacon and set aside to chop, but leave drippings in the skillet.
 Add sausage or ham to drippings, if using, and cook over medium high until browned.
 Remove with a slotted spoon and transfer to the beans.
 Add the okra to the drippings and cook for about 3 minutes or until lightly browned.
 Add onion and bell pepper and cook another 4 minutes until softened; add the garlic and cook another minute.

 Add the corn, sugar, butter beans, meat and seasonings to the skillet.
 Add some of the reserved cooking water, a little at a time, only if mixture is too dry.
-Reduce heat to medium low, cook and stir until everything is heated through, add bacon and parsley.
+Reduce heat to medium low, cook and stir until everything is heated through, add tomatoes, bacon and parsley.
 Stir in butter or cream until warmed through; taste and adjust seasonings as needed.
 Serve immediately.

 Cook's Notes: I like to precook the corn on the cob using the no-husk, microwave method, however, you may also grill or boil the corn, or remove from cob and skillet cook it before adding to the other ingredients.
 May also use stewed or diced canned tomatoes - I like adding Rotel.
 If using refrigerated bacon drippings, you'll need about 1-1/2 tablespoons.
 For basic succotash, use only cooked baby lima beans and corn, add butter, salt and pepper.